 Course Graduates Protect Western Burrowing Owl

-Most participants in this Elkhorn Slough Research Reserve workshop later use skills to bolster species protection and habitat conditions.
+The Takeaway: Most participants in this Elkhorn Slough Research Reserve workshop later use skills to bolster species protection and habitat conditions.

 Three years of surveys from California’s “Western Burrowing Owl” workshops show that 88 percent of respondents are using their skills to lessen species threats and improve habitat in restoration projects, Superfund sites, construction project surveys, habitat conservation plans, and other places.
 The Western Burrowing Owl has been designated a Species of Special Concern in the state.